-Here is a list of factors you should think about when it comes to installation:
+Here is a list of factors you should think about when it comes to adding EV charging to property:

 What Are the Steps in Commercial EV Charging Station Installation

-Here is a detailed process on commercial EV charging station installation:
+Here is an example process for commercial EV charging station installation:

 What Is the Cost of a Commercial EV Charging Station?